LWilsonDev/recipe-book/README.md

 I aimed to keep the layout simple and uncluttered, with a minimum-fuss approach to the login/register to improve UX.

-The colour-scheme is quite bold, with bright orange heading text and footer.
+The colour-scheme is fun and bright, with bright orange heading text.
 This is to reflect the retro/alternative 'style' associated with vanlife.

+I used a similar layout across the site's pages to aid UX and keep a consistent style.
+The images on the 'category' and 'author/my recipes' pages are of different camper vans.
+There is a collection of 10 different images which are randomly selected each time the page loads.
+This was to keep the theme of 'vanlife' and add interest to the pages.

 #### User stories: